ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
 Further, when you delete a {{site.data.keyword.block_storage_is_short}} volume, those blocks must be overwritten before that {{site.data.keyword.block_storage_is_short}} is made available again, either to you or to another customer.

 Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
 Decommissioned drives are unusable and any data on them is inaccessible.

+### Sanitizing your data before you delete a volume
+{: #block-storage-sanitization}

+When you delete a {{site.data.keyword.block_storage_is_short}} volume, IBM guarantees that your data is inaccessible on the physical disk and is eventually [eradicated](#block-storage-data-eradication).
+If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/pubs/sp/800/88/r1/final){: external}.

+Sanitizing and deleting the volume means your data can't be restored.

 ### Deleting a {{site.data.keyword.block_storage_is_short}} data volume in the console
 {: #delete}